Books we want: An updated GURPS LITE

 LITE lacks tactical combat, so it’s no surprise that the retreat option is missing.
 Unfortunately, that really hampers defenses compared to full GURPS.
 It also saps a lot of the flavor from Karate and fencing skills (and thus from genres like kung-fu masters and Musketeers).

 Hm.
 Perhaps LITEs “Defending” section (p.
 28) could squeeze in this text: “Any fighter gains +3 on Dodge and +1 on Parry for unhampered use of retreats and other footwork.
 (Increase the Parry bonus to +3 if using Karate or fencing skills.)
-Assume any fighter enjoys this bonus unless grappled, on poor footing, in tight quarters, not standing, etc.”
+Assume any fighter enjoys this bonus unless grappled, stunned, on poor footing, in tight quarters, not standing, etc.”

 That brings LITE fighters up to the GURPS norm in ability to defend themselves.
 (To complete the picture for Karate and fencing skills, LITE should also note that the skills take a penalty equal to encumbrance level.)